-The communication major at Tiffin University prepares you by teaching excellent public and interpersonal skills, a knowledge of communication, and offering specific in-depth education in public relations, journalism or electronic media.
+The communication major at Tiffin University prepares you by teaching excellent public and interpersonal skills, as well as knowledge of communication.

 TU offers plenty of real opportunities for real engagement in your major.
 On campus, students work with professors or in internships to further develop their communications skills.
 TU also has a variety of academic major-oriented clubs, so you can make real connections with your fellow students.

 Core Curriculum of the School of Arts & Sciences 49 hours